vivogf/GreenThumb/replit.md

 ## Overview

 GreenThumb is a mobile-first Progressive Web App (PWA) designed to help users track and manage their plant watering schedules.
 The application provides a clean, zen-minimalist interface focused on visual plant imagery and intuitive watering reminders.
-Built with React and TypeScript, it leverages Supabase for authentication and data storage, ensuring secure, user-isolated plant management.
+Built with React and TypeScript, it uses Replit PostgreSQL for data storage and custom email-based authentication with secure server-side sessions.

 The app intelligently sorts plants by watering needs, showing overdue and due-today plants first, with optimistic UI updates for immediate user feedback when watering plants.